sdm-lang/emacs-sdml-mode/README.md

 * `package-lint`
 * `checkdoc`

+Automated checks are done in the Github action workflow using Eldev.

 ## License

 This package is released under the Apache License, Version 2.0.
 See the LICENSE file in the repository for details.

 ## Changes

+### Version 0.1.9

+* Feature: added new `sdml-mode-ctags-mode` minor mode that provides a command to generate tag files using [Universal Ctags](https://ctags.io/).
+* Feature: added a refresh command, bound to `g`, to the dependency tree view.
+* Refactor: module `sdml-mode-cli` now more generic for other clients.
+* Build: reworked the Eldev workflow for Github actions.
+* Fix: regex for compilation mode, error tracking in validation command now working correctly.
+* Fix: added guard to commands to be relevant only in `sdml-mode`.
+* Fix: removed `property_def` rule from highlighting.

 ### Version 0.1.8